As part of this series on Facebook audiences and ads, we’ve tackled different types of audience. Today, we’re taking on Facebook’s Dynamic Audience.

 What is Facebook Dynamic Audience?

-In other words, if your Facebook page doesn’t have a catalogue you won’t be using dynamics audiences or dynamic ads in the near future.
+In other words, if your Facebook page doesn’t have a catalog you won’t be using dynamics audiences or dynamic ads in the near future.

 It’s an audience that relies on engagement and interactions between customers and your products.